Updated: April 24, 2020

 Ah, fiber.
-It’s one of those things we’ve all heard is good for us, and yet it’s hard to listen to the words “make sure you’re getting enough fiber” without hearing them in your mother's voice.
-Here are two facts that may help you shift your perspective just a bit: getting your fiber can be unexpectedly delicious — and it can also be a key player in your weight loss success.
-In fact, recent research suggests that consuming a high-fiber diet could not only help with weight loss but also improve other health markers such as blood pressure and insulin response.1
+It’s one of those things we’ve all heard is good for us, and yet it’s hard to listen to the words, “make sure you’re getting enough fiber” without hearing them in your mother's voice.
+Here are two facts about fiber that may help shift your perspective just a bit: Eating the recommended amount of daily fiber can be unexpectedly delicious — and a high-fiber diet can also be a key part of your weight loss success.
+In fact, recent research suggests that consuming a high-fiber diet could not only help with weight loss, but also improve other health markers such as blood pressure and insulin response.1

 What Is Dietary Fiber?

 According to the Mayo Clinic, dietary fiber is the indigestible part of plant foods that travel through your digestive system.2 Unlike macronutrients (carbs, fats and proteins) that are broken down by your body, fiber does not get digested.
 Instead, fiber helps food travel through your digestive tract.
 Foods high in fiber fulfill an important role by assisting with your digestive processes, even though dietary fiber is not digested itself.

 Fiber is divided into two different types — soluble and insoluble.
 Soluble fiber dissolves in water and then forms a gelatinous substance as it goes through the digestive system, whereas insoluble fiber remains solid the entire time.2 Here are some benefits and examples of each.

 Photo by Melissa Belanger on Unsplash

 Enjoying a healthy diet that includes foods rich in soluble fiber could have the following benefits:2